faabian/loom/README.md

-# Loom (ICML 2026 Artefact) — WybeCoder: Verified Imperative Code Generation
+# Loom ICML 2026 Artefact for WybeCoder: Verified Imperative Code Generation

 This repository is the artefact companion to the paper **"WybeCoder: Verified Imperative Code Generation"** (ICML 2026).
 It is a fork of [`verse-lab/loom`](https://github.com/verse-lab/loom) with extensions for named verification conditions, semantic goal tagging, and new case studies.